Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Panthers stats and trends

-- In Carolina's five games this season, it has three wins against the spread.
+- Carolina has three wins against the spread in five games this year.

-- The Panthers have been underdogs by 1 point or more two times this season and covered the spread once.
+- The Panthers have been underdogs by 2 points or more two times this season and covered the spread once.

-- Carolina's games this season have hit the over on one of five set point totals (20%).
+- Carolina's games this year have gone over the total in one out of five opportunities (20%).

-- When Carolina scores more than 21.8 points, it is 2-1 against the spread and 2-1 overall.
+- Carolina is 2-1 against the spread and 2-1 overall in games when it puts up more than 21.8 points.

 Home and road insights

-- At home this year, Carolina has two wins against the spread and is 2-1 overall.
+- At home this season, Carolina has two wins against the spread and is 2-1 overall.

-- At home, as 1-point underdogs or greater, the Panthers have one win ATS (1-1).
+- At home, the Panthers have one win ATS (1-1) as 2-point underdogs or more.

 - Carolina has not hit the over in three home games this season.

-- The Vikings are winless ATS (0-1) as 1-point favorites or more on the road.
+- On the road, the Vikings are winless ATS (0-1) as 2-point favorites or more.

 Powered by Data Skrive.